Frequently asked questions about how Google looks after your data, and restrictions from certain countries.

 Google Docs is very secure - by default, newly created documents are only accessible by the document owner.
 Access is granted either by changing the sharing settings (for example, giving individuals or groups the right to view or edit a document) or by adding the document to a collection, so that it inherits the collections sharing settings.

 To ensure that offsite connectivity is resilient, we are upgrading our link to the Yorkshire and Humberside Universities' Metropolitan Area Network (YHMAN), which also provides access to SuperJANET and to the Internet.

-Our advice is that members of the University visiting China use these resources to see what's currently available/unavailable.
+Our advice is that members of the University visiting or based in China use these resources to see what's currently available/unavailable.

 We would strongly recommend that you don't do this.